Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1SJA0S2IagA.md

 ### Transcript

-> no who's dylan dylan is uh another programmer here at coffee scene
+> no who's dylan dylan is, another programmer here at coffee scene